Contact Us for An Appointment Today!

 Each ingredient has its own set of rules in relation to how to best extract and package its vital life.
 The manufacturing process needs to retain the vital nutrients within the ingredients.
 Too much heat will destroy enzymes and phytonutrients.
 The manufacturer should use a low-temperature, high-vacuum process to make sure that the ingredient's nutrients are preserved.

-Do you have any questions or concerns about how Nutritional Therapy and Chiropractoic can help your problem?
-Contact Us or call Dr. Lawson directly at 858-576-6329.
+Do you have any questions or concerns about how Nutritional Therapy and Chiropractic can help your problem?
+Contact Us or call Dr. Lawson DC directly at 858-576-6329.
 He will be happy to answer your questions and set up a prompt appointment.